Skip Navigation Links

 In the pattern string:

 A set is composed of characters or ranges.
-A range looks like this: character hyphen character, e.g.: 0 - 9 or A - Z. So a whole set can look like this: [0 - 9a - zA - Z_].
+A range has the following syntax: character hyphen character, e.g.: 0 - 9 or A - Z. A whole set can look for example like this: [0 - 9a - zA - Z_].
 This set is the minimal set of characters allowed in the set pattern construct.
 Other characters are allowed (only 8-bit characters), if your system supports them.

 Sample Code